kartsa007/tictactoe/README.md

 # tictactoe

 Tictactoe game with a very simple artificial intelligence (ai).
-The second version of ai tries to find best by looking ahead a few moves.
+The second version of ai tries to find the best choice by looking ahead a few moves.

 This game is a